-Describing strategies and operational elements established to increase awareness and access to WIOA Title II programs;
+Describing strategies and operational elements established to increase awareness and access to WIOA Title II programs, including an understanding of Title II specific eligibility requirements;

 The local Title II Adult Education and Literacy provider is an active partner in the local workforce system.
-The Title II provider conducts the comprehensive assessments for participants in the local area which provides an awareness of their services to participants as well as an opportunity for individuals to receive adult education services while at the same time receiving services funded by WIOA Title I. This allows Title I programs and Title II programs to coordinate the development of career pathways and co-enroll participants, so they receive the full spectrum of services for their education and employment needs.
+The Title II provider conducts the comprehensive assessments for participants in the local area which provides an awareness of their services to participants as well as an opportunity for individuals to receive adult education services while at the same time receiving services funded by WIOA Title I. This allows Title I programs and Title II programs to coordinate the development of career pathways and coenroll participants, so they receive the full spectrum of services for their education and employment needs.
+Since Title I and Title II collaborate to co-enroll participants as needed, there is on-going communication regarding eligibility requirements for both programs.
+Referrals are made, as needed, to ensure participants receive essential services to assist them in educational, employment, and training services.